Substra/substra-tools/docs/api.md

 python <script_path> --help
 ```

-__Using Python code__
+__Using a python script__

-A metrics class can be imported and used in python code as would any other class.
+A metrics class can be imported and used in python scripts as would any other class.

 For example, assuming that you have files named `opener.py` and `metrics.py` that contains
 an `Opener` named  `MyOpener` and a `Metrics` called `MyMetrics`: